VerticalAsso/VerticalWpCustomContent/Docs/1 - WebsiteBackupProcedure.md

 In the gallery (`www/wp-content/gallery`), wordpress automatically backs up *.jpg files.
 Remove all *_backup files found in the gallery folder with tools such as a file explorer, using the search bar (search for "_backup", select all, delete).

+# Database backup
+Database dumps can be performed via 2 (in facts 3) tools.
+* from [OVH database panel](https://www.ovh.com/manager/#/web/hosting/vertical-asso.fr/database) -> "Créer une sauvegarde" and "Download"
+* from [phpMyAdmin](https://phpmyadmin-gra2.hosting.ovh.net/) (but dumps are not directly restorable on an existing database, you'll need to start from scratch)
+* from our WordPress WPBackupPlugin configuration panel.